fffonion/lua-resty-shdict-server/README.md

 This command requires the `resty.shdict.redis-commands` module.

 Run a Lua script on the server.
-The syntax is same with Redis [EVAL](https://redis.io/commands/eval).
+The syntax is same as Redis [EVAL](https://redis.io/commands/eval).

 ```
 > EVAL script numkeys key [key ...] arg [arg ...]